 - Vehicle - The information is transmitted between the vehicle and the telecommunications company via a wireless cellular connection (or alternatively through satellite communications).

-- Telco - The telecommunications company manages the communication between the vehicle and the secure hosted service center.
+- Telco - The telecommunications company manages the communication between the vehicle and the securely hosted service center.

-- Internet - The internet provides the means of transferring the information from the secure hosted service center to your computer.
+- Internet - The internet provides the means of transferring the information from the securely hosted service center to your computer.